MerjaKreivi/Social-Media-Text-Annotator/README.md

 The 'HS Annotation Framework' is presented shortly in 'readme_Hate_Speech_Annotation_Framework' -file.

-Hate Speech Annotation Framework and Web API are under construction and development work, and therefore published application includes unfinished and undefined categories and subcategories.
+Hate Speech Annotation Framework and Social-Media-Text-Annotator Web API are under construction and development work, and therefore published application includes unfinished and undefined categories and subcategories.

 ## INSTALL, SET UP VENV, and RUN